 You can renew or rewrite these pages so that they align better with user intent.

-Final thoughts on SEO success factors
+Final thoughts on SEO priority lists

 While no one can know for sure how the Google search engine algorithm works, you can have an educated guess based on best estimates.